Portavion/brainz/2-areas/Coding/Expo - Firebase configuration with Firebase SDK.md

 status:
   - draft
 ---
-# Expo - Firebase configuration with Firebase SDK
+# Expo - Firebase Configuration with Firebase SDK
 Create a new project in the Firebase console.
 ## Install the Firebase SDK:
 ```shell
 npx expo install firebase
 ```
-## Initialise the SDK in the project:
+## Initialise the SDK in the Project:
  ```js
  // firebaseConfig.js
  import { initializeApp } from 'firebase/app';